 Dixie is a pastor's wife of more than thirty years.
 She and her husband, Paul, have four married children, three grandsons and a granddaughter.
 They have served the Gospel Lighthouse Church in Floyd, Iowa, for thirty-one years years.

-Stephanie Nickel is a valued member of the Christian Editing Services team.
-Wife of over thirty years and mother of three grown children, she loves the Lord, her family and friends.
+Stephanie Nickel, CES Editor and Writing Coach, is a wife of over thirty years and mother of three grown children.
+She loves the Lord, her family and friends.
 It is her desire to honor Him through her writing and editing, as well as through all of her other endeavors.

-Roger Simmons, another of our Christian book editors, has been a follower of Jesus Christ for more than fifty years.
+Roger Simmons, CES Editor, has been a follower of Jesus Christ for more than fifty years.
 He has worked with words for many of those years, building on a long teaching career that has spanned diverse age groups—from second graders to adults.
 In the field of Christian publishing, Roger has done copyediting, proofreading, and book rewriting.
 He has transcribed messages and converted them into books.
 In addition, he has co-written books and has written pamphlets, home-school units, and magazine articles.

 Roger and his wife, Linda, have lived in California, Kentucky, and Colombia, South America, among other locales.
 They currently reside in northern Wisconsin.
 They have three grown children, each serving the Lord, and six grandchildren.

-Jen Miller is a published author, seasoned editor, and writer.
+Jen Miller, CES Content Editor and Critique Specialist, is a published author, seasoned editor, and writer.
 She also serves as a mentor for Christian writers and as an ordained chaplain-minister dedicated to women.
 Most critically, Jen has a passion for her family, Jesus Christ, and sharing the truths of God's Word.

 Jen began writing seriously in 1978 and has been honing this passion ever since.
 In the 1990s she began accepting article editing and other contract writing work, including music and lyrics.
 She has written numerous praise and worship songs, articles published in a wide variety of Christian publications (including Guidepost’s Angels on Earth magazine), and poetry.
 Jen has been a contributing writer for The Family Connection magazine and managing editor for The Trumpet.
 Since 2001 she has also used her talents as a web developer and graphic designer.
 In 2008, Jen’s autobiographical novel, Now I Lay Me Down To Sleep: The Story of Sara, was published.